approvals/ApprovalTests.Python/docs/explanation/approval_testing.md

 style green fill:#0f0
 ```

-### ApprovalTests
+### TDD using ApprovalTests
-The ApprovalTests loop is slightly different:
+The ApprovalTests loop is slightly different than traditional TDD.
 It splits the writing of the test into 2 parts:
-1. Write Arange/Act part
+1. Writing the Test
-1. Do the Assert part (Approve it)
+1. Capturing the Expected Result

+And moves the capturing of the expected result to after the code is written.

 ```mermaid
 flowchart